 - Dehydrator: a dehydrator with the trays removed will hold several jars of yogurt.

 - Instant Pot: Some Instant Pots come with a yogurt setting; some do not.
-This article has lots of tips and how-to's for making yogurt in an Instant Pot.

 - Oven: older ovens often have lower temperature settings, perfect for making yogurt.